Snerdify/Jina-Practice-Codes/README.md

 1. pip install -U jina
 2. Start by building the executor code
 Executor allows you to build a fast, scalable , reliable g-RPC based AI service
+3. Write the deployment code using python api or YAML

+4. for yml file run : jina deployment --uses deployment.yml